-If you'd like copies of these chore chart printables, simply sign up here to join the MomOf6 Busy Moms Community.
-Once you confirm your subscription they will download right to your desktop or device.
+If you'd like copies of these chore chart printables, simply sign up below to join the MomOf6 Busy Moms Community, and you'll be directed to a thank you page with access instructions!

 So, do you require your kids to do homework and chores over the summer?
 Or is there truth in my children's claim that I am the ONLY Mom who makes their kids do these things?